 - Review of your FAFSA due to Verification.

 - Enrollment less than full-time (12 credits undergraduate).
 Students who will be enrolled less than full-time must complete the Enrollment Update Form.
-We also recommend that you contact your financial aid counselor to discuss how part-time enrollment may impact your awards.
+We also recommend that you contact our office to discuss how part-time enrollment may impact your award(s).

 - Corrections made by staff due to conflicting university data.